podstawskim/text_editor/README.md

 # text_editor
-Simple text editor in QT
+Simple text editor in QT, using State Machine